 If you have been looking for a way to arrest cognitive decline, particularly that which is associated with “Alzheimer’s disease” (AD), then you likely have heard there is “nothing you can do, to prevent or slow,” let alone arrest or reverse AD.

 But that appears to be misleading, because as Dale Bredesen, M.D. (the leading Alzheimer researcher in the world) notes: "We can't say that we have reversed Alzheimer's because there is no pathology yet to say that it's gone."
-In other words, there is no set of reliable signs of injury in the brain, that all doctors can agree on, point to and say, "this is Alzheimer's disease."
+In other words, there is no set of reliable signs of injury in the brain, that all doctors can agree on, point to and say, "this is Alzheimer's disease," and if we can just get rid of this, then brain health and function will be restored. "

 What we can see and feel and point to consistently is a decline in various cognitive abilities, and changes in brain structures as detected by a volumetric MRI brain scan (which can show shrinkage in various regions of the brain).